risk-first/website/practices/Coding.md

 ### Building Features

-Most commonly, the reason we are **Coding** is same as the one in the [Development Process](Development-Process) page: we want to put features in the hands of our customers, and so we want to mitigate [Feature Risk](Feature-Risk): that is, our clients don't have the features they need to see in the software.
+Most commonly, the reason we are **Coding** is same as the one in the [Development Process](Development-Process) page: we want to put features in the hands of our customers, i.e. we want to mitigate [Feature Risk](Feature-Risk).
+That is, we believe our clients don't have the features they need to see in the software.

 By coding, we are mitigating [Feature Risk](Feature-Risk) in exchange for [Complexity Risk](Complexity-Risk) in terms of the extra code we now have on the project, and [Schedule Risk](Schedule-Risk), because by spending time or money coding we now have less time or money to do other things.

-Bill Gates once said:
+> “Measuring programming progress by lines of code is like measuring aircraft building progress by weight.” - Bill Gates

 And you can see _why_ this is true:  the more code you write, the more [Complexity Risk](Complexity-Risk) you now have on the project, and the more [Dead End Risk](Dead-End-Risk) you've picked up in case it's wrong.